Laptop Running AirDroid App

 • Pair your iPhone with your PC via Bluetooth.

-One of Unison’s core features is the ability to send and receive iPhone messages from your PC.
+For me, Unison’s most important feature is the ability to send and receive iPhone messages from your PC.

 Laptop integrated with iPhone